 - Were you able to stick with your healthy routine?
-How did you feel? - If not, what prevented you from accomplishing your goals? - How can you address the barriers?
+How did you feel? - If not, what got in the way of you accomplishing your goals or tasks? - What are things you can do to address the barriers?

-The diagram below shows a pattern made of squares.
+The diagram below shows a pattern made up of squares.
 How many squares can be found in the pattern?

 The broad field of engineering encompasses an array of rewarding opportunities.
 Most engineers focus on a specialization, such as civil, aerospace or mechanical engineering.
-Regardless of the specialization, engineers are in demand in a variety of fields.
+No matter the specialization, engineers are in demand in a variety of fields.